 Unlocking the Potential of Small and Medium Forest Enterprises

-In the forestry sector, small and medium-scale enterprises (SMEs) are often considered a vehicle for development, jobs, and poverty alleviation among forest-dependent households, although there is inconclusive evidence that SMEs are always better placed to deliver these benefits than large enterprises.
-SMEs are thought to constitute 80–90 percent of enterprises in the forest sector.
-It is estimated that over 40 million people are employed (either part-time or full-time) through such enterprises.
+In the forestry sector, small and medium-scale enterprises (SMEs) are often considered a vehicle for development, jobs, and poverty alleviation among forest-dependent households.
+SMEs are thought to constitute 80–90 percent of enterprises in the forest sector, with an estimated over 40 million people employed (either part-time or full-time) through such enterprises.
 SMEs also primarily service the domestic markets for wood and non-wood products—markets that in many regions of the world are growing in tandem with the growing middle class.

 Despite widespread support for SMEs, the success of such enterprises in the forest sector has been mixed.
 Forest sector SMEs, like SMEs more generally, suffer from limited access to business and financial services, lack of support to enhance their competitiveness, regulatory measures that constrain their ability to operate in a "legal" space or that create perverse incentives, and limited access to markets.
-These and other challenges and constraints for SMEs have been widely identified, and recommendations and efforts have been made to address them in a fragmented and often sectorally bounded manner, limiting the effectiveness of the intervention.
-A possible explanation is the limited consideration given to whether SMEs should be engaged in a particular forest subsector and, if they should, how to enhance their competitiveness.
+These and other challenges and constraints for SMEs have been widely identified, but recommendations and efforts to address them have been fragmented and are often sectorally bounded, limiting the effectiveness of the intervention.

-This programmatic activity proposes to adopt a “sector-neutral" approach to determining how to create jobs and growth in a sustainable manner.
-The step-wise approach involves first examining if forestry can contribute to a broader national sustainable development agenda compared to other sectors using, when sustainability considerations (including life cycle analysis) are considered.
-This is followed by examining if, where, and how SMES could help be part of the forestry contribution to the development objective.
+This programmatic activity proposes to adopt a “sector-neutral" approach to determine how to create jobs and growth in a sustainable manner.
+The step-wise approach involves first examining if forestry can contribute to a broader national sustainable development agenda compared to other sectors, especially when sustainability (including life cycle analysis) is considered.
+This is followed by examining if, where, and how SMEs can be part of the forestry contribution to the development objective.
 Where SMEs are well positioned to contribute to sustainable development agenda, the activity will provide guidance on how to enhance their competitiveness and to develop the needed regulatory, financial, and technical environment.
-Accordingly, such an approach starts with understanding the optimal uses of timber and non-timber products, given national and subnational development objectives, followed by assessing which subsectors SMEs could be competitive in and how to help them accomplish this.
+Accordingly, such an approach starts with understanding the optimal uses of timber and non-timber products, given national and subnational development objectives, followed by assessing which subsectors of SMEs could be competitive in and how to help them accomplish this.

 The long-term development objective of the proposed programmatic activity is to create market and policy environments that support competitive SMEs in the forest sector that are sustainable and contribute to job creation and growth.
 The long-term development objective is to increase the client’s ability to generate jobs, promote climate resilience and environmental sustainability, and fuel domestic growth through competitive SMEs.
 This programmatic activity will involve working with colleagues from the Finance and Markets Global Practice and from the Trade and Competitiveness Global Practice.